-If it seems as if there are more construction sites popping up than before, you are right.
-According to KPCC, there has recently been a construction boom in Los Angeles and surrounding areas that represents the highest spending seen in decades.
+If it seems like more construction sites are popping up than before, you are right.
+According to KPCC, there has recently been a construction boom in Los Angeles and surrounding areas, representing the highest spending in decades.
 While it may provide an economic boost, this influx of construction brings an increased risk, too.
 Construction sites are notoriously dangerous workplaces, and these are the most common injuries encountered:

 Falling from an elevated platform

 Construction typically utilizes scaffolding and platforms to facilitate work on multiple-story buildings.
-A responsible site manager will provide workers with protective gear, but even with these safety measures, working on elevated platforms put workers at risk of falls.
-This can easily be a fatal injury, and it is indeed the most common accident reported at construction sites.
+A responsible site manager will provide workers with protective gear, but working on elevated platforms puts workers at risk of falls even with these safety measures.
+This can easily be a fatal injury and is the most common accident reported at construction sites.

 Electrocution accidents

 Second to falls, electrocutions are the most common reported accidents at construction sites.
-Because contractors are often dealing with wiring and electrical equipment, there is an increased potential for injuries of this nature to occur.
+Because contractors often deal with wiring and electrical equipment, there is an increased potential for injuries of this nature.
 Like falls, they are often fatal injuries, too.
-Electrical components should never be exposed on a construction site, and only a trained electrician should handle them.
+Electrical components should never be exposed on a construction site; only a trained electrician should handle them.

 Being struck by an object